Tumor growth with a necrotic core as an obstacle problem in pressure: Model introduction

 However, when $x\in \mathbb R^d \backslash N(t)$, $x$ is either located outside the tumor bulk or in the necrotic core, the pressure is zero and cells are only subject to local growth or death with rate $G$.
 Hence, we have

 In particular, as we discussed in Section \ref{Sec:2.1}, $G\leq0$ in the interior of the necrotic core $\Omega(t)$, and the density will continue to decrease.
-Whereas, it is mostly likely that the nutrient is sufficient outside the tumor bulk, and density will increase accordingly.
+Whereas, it is likely that the nutrient is sufficient outside the tumor bulk, and the density will increase.

 \paragraph{A heuristic example}

 So far, we have described the density dynamics, but since we have two moving boundaries defining the tumor bulk and the necrotic core respectively, it is helpful to look at the density dynamics at a fixed spatial position $x$.
 Assume initially, $x$ is located outside the tumor bulk, i.e. $x \notin \Omega(0)$, $t_0$ is the first time the tumor occupies $x$, and $t_1 (>t_0)$ is the first time the necrotic core forms at $x$.
 More precisely, these times are defined as